awerenne/multi-robot-mapping/README.md

 1. ...

 The physical exploration can be launched as follows:
-1. Copy the folder *code/robot/NewCoex* in your Arduino folder, and load it as a library (explanations on how to load a library: [here](https://www.arduino.cc/en/guide/libraries)).
+1. Copy the folder *code/robot/NewCoex* in your Arduino folder, and load it as a library ([how to load a library](https://www.arduino.cc/en/guide/libraries)).
-2. Install the library corresponding to the QTR-X sensors, as explained [here](https://www.pololu.com/docs/0J19/2).
+2. Install the library corresponding to the [QTR-X sensors](https://www.pololu.com/docs/0J19/2).
 3. Upload the program *code/robot/mapping/mapping.ino* to the micro-controller.
-4. Verify in the config file that <code>is_simulation: False</code>, and that the ports correspond to the names of the used bluetooth modules.
+4. Set the flag <code>is_simulation</code> to false in the config file
+5. Check that the ports in the config files are correctly configured with the names of the bluetooth modules.
-5. Switch the power of the robots on, and calibrate the line sensors.
+5. Switch the power of the robots on and calibrate the line sensors.
-6. Launch the exploration with <code>python main.py</code> in *code/master/* .
+6. Launch the exploration with the command <code>python main.py</code> (in the folder *code/master/*).